 - Fuel Injector

-Following is the schematic representation a Fuel Injection System.
+Following is the schematic representation of a Fuel Injection System.

 The Fuel tank is the fuel reservoir for the engine which holds the fuel and it will help to maintain the temperature of the fuel below the flash point.
 It also a corrosion-resistant and leakproof to pressures of at least 30 kPa.
 The fuel tank will be provided with a safety valve to relieve the excessive pressure.
 It will be able to dissipate the heat from the fuel coming from the engine.